tanzaki/laravel.blog-guides/getting_started.md

 ```

 In this example, the `articles_path` helper is passed to the `:url` option.
-To see what Rails will do with this, we look back at the output of
+To see what Laravel will do with this, we look back at the output of
 `bin/rails routes`:

 ```bash